 define('WP_DEBUG', true); // Turn debugging ON

-Ok so logging into wp-admin and going to the updates menu dashboard > updates you’ll often see the nice blue button that says “Update Now” – DO NOT press this button straight away!
+By logging into wp-admin and going to the updates menu dashboard > updates you’ll often see a blue button that says “Update Now” – DO NOT press this button straight away!

-The reason we update our plugins, themes and translations before the WordPress core is becasue if you have a plugin that is not compatible with the new version of WordPress you may bomb the site out, and while you may have updated the WordPress core functionality, sometimes (not very often I might add) a plugin may contain a reference to a function, variable or class that may have changed or no longer exist in the WordPress core files.
+The reason we update our plugins, themes and translations BEFORE the WordPress core is if you have a plugin that is not compatible with the new version of WordPress you may bomb the site out.
+While you may have updated the WordPress core functionality, a plugin may occasionally contain a reference to a function, variable or class that may have changed or no longer exists in the WordPress core files.
 This may cause the site to erroneously crash because the plugin can no longer locate the old function.

-Albeit it sometimes rarley occurs that if a plugin has very few releases and/or updates it could be the other way around and thenyou would have to go through the process of restoring an erlier version of that plugin.
+Albeit it rarely occurs that if a plugin has very few releases and/or updates it could be the other way around, then you would have to go through the process of restoring an earlier version of that plugin.

-One that caused sites to have warnings a while back was a warning because PHP being upgraded to version 5.6+ then gave a warning about PHP version 7+ deprecited realated issues including any plugins still using the same funciton names as their constructors.
-Many of these plugins were fixed over time but if you are thinking of upgrading to PHP7+ do check it on a stand alone version of your site or if not that bothered you can switch versions in your hosting control panel and if your site crashes go back down to PHP 5.6+.
+One that caused sites to have warnings a while back was a warning because PHP being upgraded to version 5.6+ then gave a warning about PHP version 7+ deprecated related issues including any plugins still using the same function names as their constructors.
+Many of these plugins were fixed over time, but if you are thinking of upgrading to PHP7+ do check it on a stand alone version of your site or you can switch versions in your hosting control panel and if your site crashes go back down to PHP 5.6+.

 If you still have problems, you can always check the debug.log file under the wp-content folder if you already switched debugging on in the wp-config file.

-This may give you more information as to why a plugin or theme cannot be updated and you can then approach the developers support armed with this information.
-If no support is available from the theme or plugin developers then you might have to try to fix it yourself, or get a developer to try and fix it for you.
+This may give you more information as to why a plugin or theme cannot be updated, you can then approach the developers support with this information.
+If no support is available from the theme or plugin developers then you may have to try to fix it yourself, or get a developer to fix it for you.

-Failing everything above and very rarely, you might have to stick with the old version of that plugin or theme until a patch is released.
+In the case of failing everything above, you might have to stick with the old version of that plugin or theme until a patch is released.

-When all is said and done move onto the next stage of the update.
+When all of the above is done move onto the next stage of the update.

 The same principle applies here.
-Update the themes to the latest versions of those.
+Update the themes to the latest versions.
 If you customised your WordPress website already, hopefully you will have used a child theme so that your lovely bespoke design won’t get messed up.

 Now you should see the update translations button.

-If another set of updates for plugins or themes repeat the process above
+If there is another set of updates for plugins or themes repeat the process above.

-Finally once all is done its time to run the WordPress updates.
+Finally, it is time to run the WordPress updates.

-If you follow this method then you should hopefully have an updated website :o)
+If you follow this method then you should hopefully have an updated website.